Chernoff Sampling for Active Testing and Extension to Active Regression: Appendix

 \subsubsection{How to solve the optimization}

 The optimization in Theorem~\ref{thm:max-min-eig} can be solved using convex optimization software.
 This is because the objective function, i.e., the minimum eigenvalue function is a concave function of the matrix argument, and the domain of the optimization $\{\mathbf{p} : \sum_{i=1}^n p(i) = 1, p(i)\geq 0 \forall i \in [n]\}$ is a convex set.
 Hence we can maximize the objective over the domain.
 The set of gradients $\{\nabla \mu_i(\widehat{\btheta}(t)) : i \in [n]\}$ span $\mathbb{R}^d$.
 Hence the optimal objective value is positive.
 Note that the verification proportions are the solution to a convex optimization problem.
 So we can terminate it early to get an approximate solution.
-Computing to specified accuracy takes $O(n^3 + nd^2 + d^3)$ operations \citep{fan1995minimizing}.
+Ignoring accuracy factors, a solution can be obtained in $O((n^3 + n^2d^2 + nd^3)\sqrt{n+d})$ operations \citep{nesterov1994interior}.